shajra/nix-project/README.md

     OPTIONS:

         -h --help            print this help message
-        -b --path-bin       include /bin on path (for /bin/sh) -e --evaluate       evaluate all SRC blocks before exporting -E --no-evaluate    don't evaluate before exporting (default) -N --nix PATH       filepath to 'nix' binary to put on PATH -i --ignore REGEX   ignore matched paths when searching -k --keep-going     don't stop if Babel executes non-zero -K --no-keep-going  stop if Babel executes non-zero (default) -y --yes            answer "yes" to all queries for evaluation -n --no             answer "no" to all queries for evaluation
+        -b --path-bin        include /bin on path (for /bin/sh) -e --evaluate        evaluate all SRC blocks before exporting -E --no-evaluate     don't evaluate before exporting (default) -N --nix PATH        filepath to 'nix' binary to put on PATH -x --exclude PATTERN exclude matched when searching -k --keep-going      don't stop if Babel executes non-zero -K --no-keep-going   stop if Babel executes non-zero (default) -y --yes             answer "yes" to all queries for evaluation -n --no              answer "no" to all queries for evaluation

         This script is recommended for use in a clean environment with a PATH controlled by Nix.
 This helps make executed